 Cyril Harvey Scholarship Fund.
-The fund was established to provide scholarships to www.guilford.edu 289 students chosen by the Department of Geological Sciences with preference given to rising juniors and seniors majoring in a natural science.
+The fund was established to provide scholarships to students chosen by the Department of Geological Sciences with preference given to rising juniors and seniors majoring in a natural science.

 Byron Haworth Scholarship Fund.
 The fund was established in 1995 to provide scholarship assistance for Guilford students in good standing with preference given to Quaker students with principal residence in Guilford County, N.C.